coolatom/coolatom/README.md

 	<br />  :arrow_right:	<a href="https://t.me/kartemo" target="_blank">send massege to coolatom via #Telegram</a>
 	<br />  :arrow_right:	<a href="https://us04web.zoom.us/j/9920662363?pwd=R2FyUVBkZVhpRWNmZDcxNVBrUUM2Zz09" target="_blank">start meeting in zoom with coolatom</a>
 </div>
-- ⚡ Fun fact:
-My older brother called me a "red-haired Jew" - out of my thirst for knowledge.:nerd_face:
-And the younger one saw me as a super-hero - cause I could solve any problem.:superhero_man:
-As a result, I became a developer!:microscope:+:zap:=:man_technologist: